andreagiassi/microservice-rbac-user-management/README.md

 The project is handling the user account's data, contacts and addresses and offers an implemented solution to manage a Role Base Access Control system (RBAC).
-RBAC allows you to defines the necessary roles for your application, defines the permissions for each role and associate them to the users.
+RBAC allows you to defines the necessary roles for your application, defines the permissions to associate to the roles and to grant the roles on the users.

-The project support the basic CRUD operations on an User account and the information are stored on a MySql database.

 The project is thought using the Docker technologies with two different containers:
 * Spring Boot REST apis: that exposing the services
 * MySql 8.0 database: that is storing/retrieving the information

-The code has been tested using JUnit and Mockito, H2 in memory database and some standard libraries for the integration tests.
+The code has been tested (more than 100 tests) using JUnit and Mockito, H2 in memory database and some standard libraries for the integration tests.

-#### User management features: manages user data
+#### User management features: user data accounts

 * Register a new user account
-* Login with standard username & password
+* Login with username & password
-* Retrieve single user account
+* Retrieve a single user account
 * Retrieve the list of all the existing user accounts
 * Update user account data (basic user data, contacts, address)
-* Add or remove a role on an existing user account
+* Add or remove a role on an user account
 * Delete a user account
 * Define secured accounts that cannot be deleted but only modified

-##### RBAC feature: manages roles and permissions
+#### RBAC features: manages roles and permissions

-* retrieve all the defined permissions
+* Retrieve all the permissions
-* retrieve the list of the existing roles
+* Retrieve the list of the existing roles
-* create a new role
+* Create a new role
-* get single role
+* Retrieve a single role
-* delete a role
+* Delete a role
-* add a permission on a role
+* Add a permission on a role
-* remove a permission on a role
+* Remove a permission on a role

 #### Spring Boot Microservice
 The microservice code is based on Java 8 and the popular Spring Boot 2 framework.